chandansgowda/basic-python-projects/README.md

 # basic-python-projects
-These are some basic python projects which I have coded just to practice some basic concepts
+These are some basic python projects which I have coded just to practice some basic concepts.
+Readme yet to be edited